mli9502/ProjectDb/docs/Tutorial.md

 Note that with the current `ProjectDb` implementation, these apis are not thread safe. `ProjectDb` object needs to be locked by user if the apis are called in a multi-threaded fashion.

-Also, the current implementation doesn't provide multi-process support.
+The current implementation doesn't provide multi-process support.
 And it is important to note that __only one `ProjectDb` should be created for one `DB_FILE_PATH`__, otherwise, there's a risk of data corruption.

+Also, although some configs can be updated between runs, it's better to keep config unchanged after the database is created.